 Køpi stays!
 Lause stays!

 Many of our own stories show that projects of solidary cohabitation, networks for social engagement in the neighborhoods and non-commercial spaces for initiatives and associations emerge from occupations.
 Nevertheless, the appropriation and utilization of vacancy is compulsively evicted within 24 hours with police violence.
-In countries such as Switzerland, owners of vacancies must prove that they are currently implementing concrete projects with their buildings, otherwise they have got to accept possible occupations.
+In cities such as Zurich, owners of vacancies must prove that they are currently implementing concrete projects with their buildings, otherwise they have got to accept possible occupations.

 Give the G17a their apartment back!
 All house communities threatened by expulsion remain!